 Through generous seed pack donations from companies like Seed Savers Exchange and Baker Creek Heirloom Seeds, GCLS will be making smaller packs of seeds available for free to our patrons by request and on a first-come-first-served basis.

-Patrons can choose up to 8 packs of seeds from the list below and requests can be made by filling out the below form.
+Patrons can choose up to 12 packs of seeds from the list below and requests can be made by filling out the below form.
 All seed requests are subject to limited quantities, so we will do our best to fulfill each request, though we cannot guarantee having a constant stock of each variety of seed.
-GCLS cannot guarantee the germination rate of these seeds will match that of their vendor’s estimation.
+GCLS cannot guarantee that the germination rate of these seeds will match that of their vendor’s estimation.

 The list of available seeds is available here: https://bit.ly/3q9Angj

 Is there help information?
 Do I need previous gardening experience to participate?